Team-Mesa/ReSIFT-Capstone/README.md

 - Tom Nguyen

 In collaboration with the University of Washington iSchool and Center for an Informed Public.

+Project Handoff Documentation can be found [here](https://docs.google.com/document/d/1mwxMiBEVt8hNRyhVtQixWu8GPqNpJpTJScY277Nhuts/edit?usp=sharing)

 **Project Summary**